PrivateCoffee/cryptpad-exporter/README.md

 ## Configuration

-Currently, the exporter can only be configured by modifying the source code.
-The following variables can be changed:
+The exporter can be configured using environment variables or command line arguments.

-- `PINS_DIR`: The directory where the CryptPad pins are stored.
+- `PINS_DIR`/`--pins-dir`: The directory where the CryptPad pins are stored.
 Default: `/srv/cryptpad/data/pins`
-- `PORT`: The port the exporter listens on.
+- `PORT`/`--port`: The port the exporter listens on.
 Default: `8000`

 ## License